raspberrypilearning/getting-started-with-the-pico/en/step_1.md

 + A micro USB cable
 + Optionally, a selection of electronics components such as: a button, an LED with appropriate resistor and a potentiometer.
 + Optionally, a breadboard and M-F jumper leads for connecting additional components.
-+ Optionally, an external 5V microUSB power source
++ Optionally, an external 5V micro-USB power source

 ### Software